On the p-adic uniformization of unitary Shimura curves: The contracting functor

 Before proving the analogue of Corollary \ref{dualEisen2c} in the case when $K/F$ is ramified, we further analyze in this case the Eisenstein conditions. \begin{proposition} Let $r$ be special and $K/F$ ramified.
 Let $R$ be a $O_{E}$-algebra such that $p$ is nilpotent in $R$.
 Let $(\mathcal{P},\iota)$ be a CM-pair of type $r$ over $R$.
 Since $E' = E$, the decomposition (\ref{KottwitzC3e}) is defined for $S = R$.
 Then the Eisenstein condition $({\rm EC}_{\psi_0,r})$ holds iff the following conditions are satisfied. \begin{enumerate} \item[(1)] The $R$-module $\mathbf{E}_{A_{\psi_0}} \mathcal{L}_{\psi_0} \subset \mathcal{L}_{\psi_0}$ is a direct summand which is locally free of rank $2$. \item[(2)] The action of $\iota(\pi)$ on $\mathbf{E}_{A_{\psi_0}} \mathcal{L}_{\psi_0}$ coincides with the action of $\varphi_0(\pi) \in R$, i.e., the action of the image of $\pi$ by the homomorphism $O_F \overset{\varphi_0}{\longrightarrow} O_E \longrightarrow R$. \end{enumerate}

 Furthermore, a CM-pair $(\mathcal{P}, \iota)$ which satisfies $({\rm EC}_{r})$ also satisfies the Kottwitz condition $({\rm KC}_{r})$ if and only if

 \end{proposition} \begin{proof} For the proof we may pass from $R$ to an $R$-algebra $S$ which is endowed with a $O_{\tilde{E}}$-algebra stucture.
 We continue with the notations of (\ref{KottwitzC14e}).
 The first assertion of the proposition is then an immediate consequence of Proposition \ref{KottwitzC4p}.

-By Proposition \ref{KottwitzC5p}, we need only to consider $({\rm KC}_{\psi_0,r})$.
-The condition reads
+To verify the last sentence on the Proposition it suffices by Proposition \ref{KottwitzC2p} to consider $({\rm KC}_{\psi_0,r})$.
+This condition reads

 In this case $\mathbf{E}_{A_{\psi_0}} \mathcal{L}_{\psi_0}$ is a locally free $S$-module of rank $2$.
 By Proposition \ref{KottwitzC4p}, it is enough to show

 In this case, the Eisenstein condition says that